Sten Grytebust: Move to Danish football

+Return to Aalesund

 On 15 February 2022, Grytebust returned to Aalesund on a two-year contract.

+In December 2023, Aalesund announced that Grytebyst had extended his contract for an additional season, after the club got relegated from the Eliteserien the season prior.

 International career

 Grytebust was first called up for the Norway national team in June 2013, and made his debut a friendly match against Macedonia on 11 June 2013 when he replaced André Hansen a couple of minutes before full-time.
 He became the 150th player Egil "Drillo" Olsen used during his two spells as national team coach.